conversejs/converse.js/docs/source/development.rst

 Development
 ===========

-Welcome to the developer documentation of converse.js.
-Read the documentation linked to below, if you want to add new features or create your own customized version of converse.js.
+Welcome to the developer documentation of Converse.
+Read the documentation linked to below, if you want to add new features or create your own customized version of Converse.

-Converse.js itself composed of plugins, and exposes an API with which you can create and register your own plugins.
-This is the recommended way to customize or add new functionality to converse.js.
+Converse itself composed of plugins, and exposes an API with which you can create and register your own plugins.
+This is the recommended way to customize or add new functionality to Converse.

 .. toctree::
    :maxdepth: 2